-Cell Therapy is the process of delivering adult stem cells, derived from your own body fat, back into damaged or injured areas of the body to help repair or replace damaged tissue, reduce inflammation and improve blood flow.
+Adult stem cell therapy is the process of delivering stem cells, derived from your own body fat, back into damaged or injured areas of the body to help repair or replace damaged tissue, reduce inflammation and improve blood flow.
 Okyanos Cell Therapy is now available to patients with a variety of chronic conditions who qualify for the procedure.

-How Does Adult Stem Cell Therapy Heal Chronic Disease?
+How Adult Stem Cell Therapy Repairs the Body

-Adult stem cells could be thought of as small physicians in the way that they go to work healing and repairing the body on a daily basis.
-Stem cells exist throughout our bodies and are responsible for healing our bumps and bruises and helping us recover from every day wear-and-tear.
+Adult stem cells exist throughout our bodies and are responsible for healing our bumps and bruises and helping us recover from every day wear-and-tear.
+They could be thought of as small physicians in the way that they go to work healing and repairing the body on a daily basis.

 What Happens When The Cells Go Back Into Your Body?

-During your adult stem cell treatment, fat-derived cells will be delivered to the area being treated via a catheter, direct injection or by IV infusion—however, these cells will not stay there for more than a few days.
-Fascinatingly, during their brief stay, these cell “physicians” secrete proteins and growth factors, and we eventually begin to see them turn on the body’s native ability to repair itself.
+During your treatment, fat-derived stem cells will be delivered to the area being treated via a catheter, direct injection or by IV infusion or implantation by catheterization.
+Fascinatingly, once injected, these cell “doctors” secrete proteins and growth factors, and we eventually begin to see them turn on the body’s native ability to repair itself.

 The unique blend of stem and regenerative cells found in your fat tissue has demonstrated remarkable effectiveness in halting destructive immune response and restoring the body to a level of normal function by providing cellular-level repair of damage, increasing blood flow and reducing inflammation.